05-Distribution and Confidence Intervals of Clementines

 5.1 Calculation of summary statistics with dplyr

 Summarizing can be done with two functions, group_by that adds grouping information to a data frame and summarize to calculate summary statistics.
-In the following, we use the full data set with 4 groups.
+In the following, we use the full data set with all groups.

 stats <-